kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 * issue3699.p4
 </details>

-## 13. Scope of a control parameter [control-param-scope](../test/program/well-typed-excluded/test-clarify/control-param-scope)
+## 13. Scope of a control parameter: [control-param-scope](../test/program/well-typed-excluded/test-clarify/control-param-scope)

 Similar [issue](typecheck-neg.analysis.md#6.%20Scope%20of%20a%20control%20parameter) in the negative type checker test.